vix-4800/laravel-utils/README.md

 # Laravel-utils

-A comprehensive collection of utilities, helpers for Laravel.
+A collection of utilities and helpers for Laravel.

 ## Installation